sghoshal008/NYC-Parking-EDA-Apache-Spark/README.md

-The dataset structure is available on this page along with the data.
+The dataset structure is available on this page along with the data - https://www.kaggle.com/datasets/new-york-city/nyc-parking-tickets/data